 If you’d like a beautiful facelift for your drab or dated laminate countertops, refinishing them can go a long way.
 You can get creative with the color, texturing, and decorative painting methods for a natural stone appearance.
 Here’s how you can refinish your own laminate countertops:

-- Cover any areas you are not refinishing, like nearby walls, cupboards, and flooring, using newspaper and painter’s tape.
+- Use newspaper and painter’s tape to cover any areas you are not refinishing, such as nearby walls, cupboards, and flooring.

 - Apply paint primer to the surface of the laminate.

 - Apply the paint of your choice to the surface.
-This is the stage that you’ll add texturing for decorative appearance.
+At this stage, you’ll add texturing for a decorative appearance.
 You can do this with subtle glitter or sponge painting to create a granite-like appearance.

 - Once your paint has dried, apply a layer of epoxy, following the product’s instructions strictly.
 This will give the countertop a beautiful glossy finish.